Teaching and education sector

 Choose your training route

-To be employed as a teacher in state-maintained schools (excluding academies) you will need to gain QTS (Qualified Teacher Status) through a period of initial teacher training (ITT) and a period of induction as a newly qualified teacher (NQT).
+To be employed as a teacher in state-maintained schools (excluding academies) you will need to gain QTS (Qualified Teacher Status) through a period of initial teacher training (ITT) and a 2 year induction period as an Early Career Teacher (ECT).
+Although QTS is not a requirement for teaching in academies or independent schools, it may be desirable.

 There are three main routes into teaching: